milon27/nestpress/readme.md

 -   run `npm run test` for integration test
 -   for testing we are using `vitest, supertest`

+## Generate database diagram via dbml

+-   run `pnpm dbml:generate`
+-   copy content from `resources/dbml/schema.dbml` and put `https://dbdiagram.io/d` to visualize

 ## API endpoints and doc

 -   BASE url: http://localhost:4000/v1
 -   Swagger Doc url: [Not Implemented]
--   in `.doc` folder a postman json file `postman-collection.json` is available import it on your postman
+-   in `.doc` folder a postman json file `postman-collection.json` is available import it on your postman, or maybe there is live link just open that login into your postman and export collection.
     -   you need add an environment in postman with variable `url=http://localhost:4000`

 ## Code Snippet on vscode